OWASP/www-project-waf-advanced-ruleset-management/index.md

 **_Acknowledgments_**
 OWASP WARM is supported by the APPtake project (www.apptake.eu).
-APPtake funded under Grant Agreement No. ​101128082​ is supported by the European Cybersecurity Competence Centre.
+APPtake is funded under Grant Agreement No. ​101128082​ by the European Cybersecurity Competence Centre.

+OWASP WARM is supported by the KINAITICS project (www.kinaitics.eu).
+KINAITICS has received funding from Horizon Europe under Grant Agreement No. 101070176.